haskellfoundation/tech-proposals/proposals/052-cryptography-leg-1.md

 - libgcrypt is C, and so the Haskell FFI can bind directly to it, but it has a GNU LGPL license, and provides less functionality than Botan
 - Crypto++ is C++, and has a Boost license (similar to BSD), but it does not export a C API, and provides less functionality than Botan
-- libsodium / NaCL does not provide the necessary functionality, and there are several Haskell libsodium bindings already (see Appendix C - NaCl / libsodium)
+- libsodium / NaCL does not provide the necessary functionality, and there are several Haskell libsodium bindings already (see Appendix C - NaCl / libsodium is not a cryptographic sink)
 - NSS has a copyleft license

 Bindings to Botan would solve the significant problem of dealing with common cryptography by providing much of the necessary 'cryptographic kitchen sink' via bindings to a suitably performant, suitably licensed, open-source library.
 The Haskell community would not be required to maintain the Botan cryptography library, only bindings to it, and this can be accomplished readily with some effort which has already begun.
 Furthermore, the Botan library supports several post-quantum cryptography algorithms, which is highly desirable.